Race equity work in cities

 - Organize training for staff and elected officials that focuses on developing shared terminology and concepts of race and race equity (e.g. implicit and explicit bias).

 - Identify staff and elected officials for an internal equity team; consider who is passionate for and interested in the work.
-Include employees and other officials of color.
+Include BIPOC employees and officials.

 Resources to support the work